Are Your Money Beliefs Hurting You?

 Great use of money requires attention to your personal patterns/needs and discipline.
 You are absolutely empowered to do this at any time, but you cannot be afraid to look your money beliefs in the face.
 I revisit my beliefs often.
 My fears and anxieties change as I encounter different things in my relationship with money.
 But I am no longer afraid to do that work.
 I want that for each of you.

-If you do need a little clarity and a lot of support, The Money Reading is able to be booked until July 28th.
+If you do need a little clarity and a lot of support, I am available for 1:1 work.
 This work takes time.
-As always, I'm a human accelerant (an uncomfortable fact of my life), so I urge you to take this opportunity.
+As always, I'm a human accelerant, so I urge you to take this opportunity.